wp-plugins/better-wp-security/readme.txt

 == Frequently Asked Questions ==

+= Will this completely stop all attacks on my site? =
+* Of course not.
+Better WP Security is designed to help improve the security of your WordPress installation from many common attack methods.
+It can no way prevent every possible attack on your website.
+Nothing replaces diligence and good practice.
+This plugin just makes it a little easier for you to apply both.

 = Is this only for new sites or can I use it on existing sites too? =
 * Many of the changes made by this plugin are complex and can break existing sites.
 While it can be installed in either a new or existing site I cannot stress enough the importance of making a backup of your existing site before applying any of the options in this plugin.